Coronavirus patient released from hospital after 47 days

 She knows exactly what her patients have gone through as she has been with them from start to finish.

-While in the hospital's care, Green asked about all her family members except for her mother, likely because she didn't know she was ever there in the first place.
+While in the hospital's care, Greene asked about all her family members except for her mother, likely because she didn't know she was ever there in the first place.
 When they found the right time to tell her, this is what she said.

-"When Tara was told that her mom had passed she said, 'you know, I knew that.
+"When Tera was told that her mom had passed she said, 'you know, I knew that.
 I knew that because my mom came to me and she said I'm 75, I've lived my life but you're going to be OK'," Raven said.
-"It was amazing, I remember Tara going through a lot of unusual symptoms at that time, but one day she came off the ventilator and she was fine so it makes you wonder what happened there."
+"It was amazing, I remember Tera going through a lot of unusual symptoms at that time, but one day she came off the ventilator and she was fine so it makes you wonder what happened there."

 The family says they are crying tears of joy knowing their loved one will be home for Mother's Day.

-"My mom fought hard and begged to be out to spend Mother's Day with me and this is a Mother's Day I feel like I'll never forget," Simone Green said.
+"My mom fought hard and begged to be out to spend Mother's Day with me and this is a Mother's Day I feel like I'll never forget," Simone Greene said.

-Tara Green is the 350th recovered coronavirus patient discharged from OLOL.
+Tera Greene is the 350th recovered coronavirus patient discharged from OLOL.

 More News